EricZinda/Perplexity/backlog.md

 Remaining work to be shown in the tutorial:

 Plurals work
+-
+- Figure out where the scaling problems are: where combinatorics are exploding
+    Issue: Example 33: A few files are in a folder together Also slow: A few files are in a folder
+        In fact: files are in a folder is ridiculously slow Problem 1: the undetermined solutions aren't streamed
+    - Make sure that yes/no questions can be answered quickly
+    - can determiners start running without materializing the entire undetermined solution set?

 - Do we really need to do all combinations of solutions?
     - Is there a better way?
       - Streaming algorithm